ziotom78/raytracing_course/tomasi-ray-tracing-05b.md

----
-title: "Esercitazione 5"
-subtitle: "Calcolo numerico per la generazione di immagini fotorealistiche"
-author: "Maurizio Tomasi <maurizio.tomasi@unimi.it>" ...

-# Il nostro programma

--   Con l'aggiunta delle funzionalità di settimana scorsa, siamo pronti per rilasciare la prima versione del nostro programma!
+# Our Program

+-   With the addition of last week's features, we are ready to release the first version of our program!

--   Al momento il programma converte un file PFM in un file LDR (PNG, JPEG, etc.)
+-   Currently, the program converts a PFM file into an LDR file (PNG, JPEG, etc.)

--   Rilasceremo quindi la versione 0.1.0.
+-   We will therefore release version 0.1.0.

--   GitHub permette di rilasciare versioni tramite una specifica funzionalità.
+-   GitHub allows you to release versions through a specific feature.

 ---